All Episodes

 This is how they explain it, Brett.

-It's well, it's a cryptocurrency.
+It's, well, it's a cryptocurrency case.

-Okay, I think can I give you the basics right now, Sean?
+Can I give you the basics right now, Sean?

 Here we go.

-Millions of people listening to you.
+There are millions of people listening to you.

 There are 21 million Bitcoin.

-Eventually that will be the most that will ever be allowed to be in circulation.
+Eventually, that will be the most that will ever be allowed to be in circulation.

 They're not all mined yet.

-It's about 16 million right now, get to 21.
+It's about 16 million right now.

 Demand is soaring for the 16 million that are out there.